KubeRocketCI/docs/docs/operator-guide/extensions/krakend.md

 # Installation

-To streamline the installation of KrakenD in your environment, it is advised to utilize the resources available in the [Cluster Add-Ons](https://github.com/epam/edp-cluster-add-ons) repository.
+To streamline the installation of KrakenD in your environment, use the resources available in the [Cluster Add-Ons](https://github.com/epam/edp-cluster-add-ons) repository.
 This method involves deploying KrakenD alongside the appropriate components, ensuring efficient management and integration into your infrastructure.

 # Configuration